tgpatel025/made-in-india/README.md

 -->
 This Basic Search Bar:
 ![Search](https://user-images.githubusercontent.com/51474690/88976094-15945400-d2d9-11ea-86e7-f5451617c24f.jpeg)
-This Is how the Products are displayed after we have searched a product:
+This is how the Products are displayed after we have searched a product:
 ![product](https://user-images.githubusercontent.com/51474690/88975790-7707f300-d2d8-11ea-8260-f5f99ba08ddf.jpeg)

 ## TO-DO
 - [ ] Scrape More Online Stores.

-**If you encounter any issue while using code, feel free to contact me yadavyogesh9999@gmail.com or **
+- [ ] Parallel Scrapping.

-### Follow instruction for setup.
+**If you encounter any issue and any suggestion while using code, feel free to contact on yadavyogesh9999@gmail.com or tapan.vach025@gmail.com